perkinssibyl076/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 In other words, it's important to focus on writing clear and understandable code first, rather than trying to optimize for performance too early in the development process.
 This can lead to code that is harder to maintain and debug, and may not actually result in any significant performance gains.
 It's better to wait until you have a working program and profile it to identify the actual bottlenecks before attempting to optimize.

+# 2023-12-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, then allocate time and resources to each step.
+Having a clear plan will ensure you stay on track and avoid getting lost in the details.
+ （104个字符）